 After the remote phase, the panel meetings are organised.
-During these meetings, all the proposals assigned to this panel are discussed, scored and ranked.
-Each proposal is assigned to a Lead Reviewer (see Annex 2 - Role of the ERC Peer Reviewers), who introduces the proposal to the panel for discussion and is responsible for drafting the panel comment.
-The panels assess, score and rank the proposals on the basis of the individual reviews received and on the basis of the panel's discussion.
+During these meetings, Panel Members discuss, score and rank all the proposals assigned to this Panel.
+Each proposal is assigned to a Lead Reviewer (see Annex 2 - Role of the ERC Peer Reviewers), who introduces the proposal to the Panel for discussion and is responsible for drafting the panel comment.
+The Panels assess, score and rank the proposals on the basis of the individual reviews received and on the basis of the panel's discussion.
 At step 2, the assessment by the panels will also take into account the interview with the applicant.